SAP-samples/teched2025-DT160/exercises/ex1/README.md

 9. Now you are accessing a standalone version of Joule.
 Type in a similar user prompt as in the screenshot and submit your message.
 <br>![](/exercises/ex1/images/ex1.3-9.png)

 10. If we want to test the second Skill, we don't even need to define the sales order number again since Joule is able to retrieve this from the message history.
+Example prompt 'retrieve custom field for sales order'
 <br>![](/exercises/ex1/images/ex1.3-10.png)

 11. The skills are working as expected.